Author: kenny

 • Montana Trout Fishing Guide: Best Rivers, Hatches & Planning Tips

 Montana is the benchmark for American trout fishing.
 The Madison, Bighorn, Missouri, Gallatin, Bitterroot, Clark Fork — these names carry the same weight in fly fishing that Fenway or Wrigley carry in baseball.
-A trip to Montana to fish is a pilgrimage that every dedicated trout angler should make.
+A trip to Montana is a pilgrimage that most dedicated trout anglers make at some point.

 Top Montana Trout Rivers